aaryanporwal/Spam-Bot/README.md

 ```bash
 python spambot.py
 ```
-*NOTE*:The python script will start throwing messages in 5 seconds, so switch to the application which you want to spam in under 5 seconds.
+*NOTE*: The python script will start throwing messages in 5 seconds, so switch to the application which you want to spam in under 5 seconds.